-Cabinet member for Social inclusion, Community Safety and Equalities
+Cabinet member for Social Justice, Community Safety and Equalities

 The Cabinet Member has accountability for the following: